 Stage I: A reddened area on the skin that, when pressed, can not be blanched (does not turn white).
 This indicates that a pressure ulcer is starting to develop.
 If the reddened skin does not return to normal color 30 minutes after relieving the pressure, then the sore is likely a Stage I.

 Stage II: The skin breaks down and blisters begin to form, but the damage is limited to the dermis.
 It can also look like a scrape or a crater in the skin.

 Stage III: Now the full thickness of the skin breaks down, and the ulcer may extend into subcutaneous tissue, but not yet to the muscle.
 Nonviable tissue may be present, which is frequently black in color.
 The nonviable or dead tissue, called eschar, must be removed before healing can occur.

 Stage IV: The bedsore has become so deep it causes damage to the muscle and bone, and sometimes tendons and joints.

 Bed sores, particularly Stage III and IV, should never occur inside a nursing a facility, and are frequently the result of neglect, including malnutrition, dehydration, or a simple failure to examine the resident.
-Any development of a bed sore inside a nursing home or residential care facility should be thoroughly investigated.
+Any development of a bed sore inside a nursing home or residential care facility should be thoroughly investigated by a knowledgeable lawyer.

-Walton Law Firm has successfully prosecuted physicians, nursing homes, and residential care facilities in civil courts for the failure to prevent or treat bed sores.
-If you have questions about bed sores or pressure ulcers, please submit your confidential question online, or call Walton Law Firm for a free and private consultation.
-We can be reached toll free at (866) 607-1325 or locally at (760) 571-5500.
+The injury lawyers at Walton Law Firm have successfully prosecuted physicians, nursing homes, and residential care facilities throughout the San Diego area in civil courts for the failure to prevent or treat bed sores.
+If you have questions about bed sores or pressure ulcers, please submit your confidential question online, or call Walton Law Firm for a free and private consultation with an attorney.
+We can be reached toll free at 866-607-1325 or locally at 760-571-5500.